tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 In this image, circles represent data (input or intermediate computation results) and arrows are weights and operations on the data.
 In this case, the `x`, `y`, and `z` dots are input data.
 The arrows going right are multiplications with weights.
-The meeting of the arrows represents an addition (forming a dot product), addition of the bias (kind of like another weight), and activation function (`ReLU`, "rectified linear unit")[^activation].
+The meeting of the arrows represents an addition (forming a dot product) followed by addition of the bias (kind of like another weight), all fed into an activation function (in this case `ReLU`, for "rectified linear unit")[^activation].

 [^activation]: An activation function is supposed to mimic the behavior of
     biological neurons when receiving an impulse or something like that.
 There